coder/docs/admin/devurls.md

 Developer (Dev) URLs allow users to access the ports of services they are developing within their environment.
-However, before individual developers can set up Dev URLs, an administrator must configure and enable Dev URL usage.
+However, before individual developers can set up dev URLs, an administrator must configure and enable dev URL usage.

 ## Before you proceed

-You must own a wildcard DNS record for your custom domain name to enable and use Dev URLs with Coder.
+You must own a wildcard DNS record for your custom domain name to enable and use dev URLs with Coder.

 ## Enabling the use of dev URLs

 [Dev URLs](../environments/devurls.md) is an opt-in feature.
-To enable Dev URLs in your cluster, you'll need to modify your:
+To enable dev URLs in your cluster, you'll need to modify your:

 1. Helm chart